Strictly Come Dancing announces celebrity contestants

 Editor

-Wynne Evans, Toyah Willcox, and Dr Punam Krishan are the latest stars to join the Strictly Come Dancing 2024 lineup.
+Love Island contestant Tasha Ghouri and The Only Way is Essex’s Pete Wicks are the latest stars to join the Strictly Come Dancing 2024 lineup.

+Ghouri appeared on the ITV reality show in 2022, becoming its first deaf contestant.

-Evans is known for his moustachioed performance in a certain, very famous advert for a market comparison site.
-He was revealed to be on the lineup on Tuesday 6 August, along with singer and actor Willcox, and Krishan, who is a resident GP on BBC Morning Live and BBC Radio Scotland.
+The announement arrives after it was revealed opera singer and Go Compare star Wynne Evans would appear alongside singer and actor Toyah Willcox and Dr Punam Krishan, who is a resident GP on BBC Morning Live and BBC Radio Scotland.

 The lineup is being announced amid an ongoing scandal regarding the conduct of the BBC show’s professional dancers.

+Ghouri said: “Pinch me, I can’t believe I’m going to be on Strictly Come Dancing!
+I’ve been watching the show since I was little – it’s a firm Ghouri family favourite – so this is a total dream come true.
+I know it’s going to be an unforgettable experience and I hope to represent and make everyone proud out on that dancefloor.”

+Meanwhile, Wicks said: “Dancing live in front of the nation every Saturday?
+Absolutely terrifying.
+But anyone who knows me knows I love a challenge and trying new things, so I’m genuinely looking forward to getting stuck in.”

-Following the announcement, Evans said: “I am honestly still pinching myself, a portly balding opera singer, me, taking part in Strictly Come Dancing?!
+On Tuesday (6 August), Evans said of his participation on the show: “I am honestly still pinching myself, a portly balding opera singer, me, taking part in Strictly Come Dancing?!
 I’m not entirely sure how I’ll get along, if all else fails I’ll just have to learn the art of distraction.

 “What I do know is I will give it my all and aim to make Wales proud.
 I’m definitely going to try and combine my love of opera into one of my routines.